ezrafree/transactions/README.md

 ### Development

-This project uses Grunt to build the JavaScript and stylesheet files.
-You'll need node.js and npm installed, and to run grunt just change into the directory and run:
+This project uses GruntJS to build the JavaScript and stylesheet files.
+You'll need node.js and npm installed.

+To run grunt just change into the directory and run:

     grunt watch